 We know first-hand that the stereotypical profile of a person experiencing homelessness as a single older male is far from the norm.
 In fact, the majority of people supported by specialist homelessness services are women.

-As Juno works specifically with women and non-binary people experiencing homelessness, we also understand that their experiences of homelessness are fundamentally different from men’s for a lot of reasons.
-Yes, there is a shortage of affordable housing (and this is a critical issue), but women are especially at risk of homelessness due to gender-based social and economic inequalities.
+As Juno works specifically with women and gender diverse people experiencing homelessness, we also understand that their experiences of homelessness are fundamentally different from cis men’s for a lot of reasons.
+Yes, there is a shortage of affordable housing (and this is a critical issue), but women and gender diverse people are especially at risk of homelessness due to gender-based social and economic inequalities.

-The main reasons women become homeless are related to gendered poverty and family violence.
+The main reasons they are pushed into homelessness relate to gendered poverty and family violence.
 Overall women earn less than men and are more likely to be victim survivors of family and domestic violence.

-Unfortunately, embedded attitudes and perceptions around homelessness ignore the diverse reality of women’s experiences and continue to influence support delivery and policy in the homelessness sector.
+Unfortunately, embedded attitudes and perceptions about homelessness often overlook the diverse experiences of women and gender diverse people, and continue to influence policy and the way support is delivered across the homelessness sector.

 Drivers of homelessness for women: Overall women earn less than men and are more likely to be victim survivors of family and domestic violence

-Through our long history of partnering with women experiencing or at risk of experiencing homelessness, we know that supporting women and non-binary people also means understanding the various complex issues that may act as a barrier to them securing safe, long-term housing.
+Through our long history of partnering with women experiencing or at risk of experiencing homelessness, we know that supporting women and gender diverse people also means understanding the various complex issues that may act as a barrier to them securing safe, long-term housing.

-The link between structural gender inequality and homelessness for women is clear – unequal pay and family and domestic violence, among other factors, all affect women’s access to suitable housing.
+The link between structural gender inequality and homelessness is clear – unequal pay and family and domestic violence, among other factors, affect access to suitable housing.

-Despite this, many women continue to be seen through generalist homelessness services who may struggle to respond to the complex needs of them and their children.
+Despite this, many women and gender diverse people continue to be seen through generalist homelessness services who may struggle to respond to the complex needs of them and their children.
+More than half of the unsupported requests made to homelessness services for support were made by women.

-Prior to coming to Juno, many of our clients have presented to mainstream homelessness services who have been unable to support their family violence issues or high risk safety concerns and referred them to family violence services.
-Meanwhile, family violence services refer women to a homelessness service if they see homelessness as the primary concern, leading women to bounce between two systems.
+Prior to connecting with Juno, many of our clients have presented to mainstream homelessness services who have been unable to support their family violence issues or high-risk safety concerns and referred them to family violence services.
+Meanwhile, family violence services refer people a homelessness service if they see homelessness as the primary concern, leading them to bounce between two systems.
 Find out more.

-We know from experience that women and non-binary people will remain vulnerable to future housing crises without a holistic, trauma informed response that targets the drivers of homelessness.
+We know from experience that women and gender diverse people will remain vulnerable to future housing crises without a holistic, trauma informed response that targets the drivers of homelessness.

-People of all ages and backgrounds can be at risk of experiencing homelessness, but according to the stats and our own experience, some groups are at even greater risk.
+People of all ages and backgrounds can be at risk of experiencing homelessness, but according to the stats and our own experience, some people are at even greater risk.

-Groups at higher risk among women and non-binary individuals:
+Groups at higher risk among women and gender diverse people:

 - Aboriginal and Torres Strait Islander peoples;